 Virginia purchased many of the suggested toys, but also added in a few ideas of her own.
 When all the toys arrived, I went to her house to help her set things up.
 We wanted to make sure there was a table area for her older son, floor space for her younger son, and the toys organized in bins.
 This is what the space looked like before we began.

 We rearranged the furniture to create a more functional learning environment.
+If you want, there are stores, like σχολικα επιπλα κυπρος, that offer furniture that are perfect for homeschooling purposes.
 I placed all the shelves with bins on one side of the room.
 The bins on the left have ‘older kid’ toys while the shelves on the right have ‘younger kid’ toys.
 We moved the foam floor tiles out from underneath the shelves to maximize the soft floor area.

 I labeled the bins by cutting off pieces from the toy packages and taping them with wide packing tape to the front of each bin.
 This helps not only to organize the toys, but it also serves as a visual to teach children to independently clean up after themselves.